EmmanuelX/ROVControlSystem/README.md

-These are the programs to run our ROV.
+Programs to run our ROV.

 ROVControlBox.ino
 This file runs the controller above the water surface.
 The controller consists of a Joystick and a controller box with switches and potentiometers that pick up data and packs it into an array.
 Then, it sends the data to the ROV system underwater via Arduino serial connection.